Current Academic Year

-He has a book releasing next year called ‘Know Your Rights: The Law in 60 seconds’ informing us of all the day to day legal issues we could face from leaving our house.
+He has a book releasing next year called ‘Know Your Rights: The Law in 60 seconds’ informing us of all the day-to-day legal issues we could face from leaving our house.

-He also has a super useful Instagram which has informative issues and breaks down into legal issues into everyday terms.
+He also has a super useful Instagram which has informative issues and breaks them down into legal issues into everyday terms.

 The Instagram is https://www.instagram.com/thelawin60seconds/

-Our Third Speaker were;
+Our Third Speaker was; Alex Richards.

 Alex Richards was a former parent at Shiefton but is now running his own childcare service.